-Site visits and financial reconciliations
+Site visits

 The grant agreement allows the MDA to monitor the progress of the project.
-The MDA will perform a monitoring visit for all grantees with awards of \$25,000 or more before a final payment is approved; grantees with awards of \$250,000 or more will receive annual monitoring visits.
+The MDA will perform a monitoring visit for all grantees with awards of more than \$25,000 before a final payment is approved.
 Other grantees may receive monitoring visits at the discretion of the MDA.